bahaaoz/bahaaoz/README.md

 - 👋 Hi, I’m @bahaa assi
 - 👀 I’m interested in Programming
-- 🌱 I’m currently learning Birzeit university
+- 🌱 I’m currently study at Birzeit University
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 bahaaox@gmail.com

 <!---
 bahaaoz/bahaaoz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.